 After several attempts by Victorian students from the 1980s at least to establish a state organisation, 300 students met at the Paving the Way Conference in Ballarat in July 2001 and decided to establish the Victorian Secondary Students Network (VSSN) where the first student State Committee was elected.
 The VSSN operated briefly with the support of the Office for Youth.
 The students struggled to continue the organisation when that support was withdrawn about a year later, but managed to regroup in 2003 when the students created the statement of aims that is still substantially in use today and renamed the organisation the VicSRC.

 The Youth Affairs Council of Victoria offered office space for meetings and continuing support for the group that has lasted to the present.

-In 2005 the VicSRC hosted their first Congress at the Moorabbin Town Hall, a single day event involving over 100 students from across Victoria.
+In 2005, the VicSRC hosted its first Congress at the Moorabbin Town Hall, a single day event involving over 100 students from across Victoria.
 The next Congress was held in 2007 at the Collingwood Town Hall; this time the VicSRC had secured funding from the Donkey Wheel Foundation and the Reichstein Foundation to employ a staff member for a year.
 With this kind of central support and a budget the Congress was able to elect a new student executive at last.
-The first Coordinator employed was James Tonson, who had been involved in attempts to set up the VicSRC when he was a student in the late 90s.
+The first Coordinator employed was James Tonson, who had been involved in attempts to set up the VicSRC when he was a student in the late 1990s.